CCPT IV (CIM Real Estate Finance Trust) – How to Recover Losses

 The White Law Group is continuing our investigation in regards to the liability that some broker dealers may have for improperly recommending the CIM Group’s Cole Credit Property Trust IV (CCPT IV), a non-traded real estate investment trust (REIT) to investors.
 If you have suffered losses in CCPT IV, you may have recourse through FINRA Arbitration.

-Non-Traded REITs such as a Cole REIT are generally speculative, high risk investments and due to these risks are often unsuitable for most investors.
+Non-Traded REITs are generally speculative, high risk investments and due to these risks are often unsuitable for most investors.

-According to new filings with the SEC, the REIT’s board has reportedly approved an $8.65 per share net asset value of the company’s common stock as of December 31, 2018.
-The updated valuation will appear on stockholder’s first quarter 2019 account statements.
+According to filings with the SEC, the REIT’s NAV continues to decline.
+The board has reportedly declared a $7.26 net asset value per share for the company’s common stock as of March 31, 2020.

-Investors looking to sell non-traded REITs, like CCPT IV, often have difficulty finding a buyer, and can suffer significant losses on the sale.
-According to filings with the SEC, the REIT’s Share Repurchase Program is oversubscribed.
+Investors looking to sell non-traded REITs often have difficulty finding a buyer, and can suffer significant losses on the sale.
+According to filings with the SEC, the REIT’s Share Repurchase Program is also oversubscribed.

-If you have suffered losses in a Cole REIT (CIM Real Estate Finance Trust), the securities attorneys at the White Law Group may be able to help you.
+If you have suffered losses in CCPT IV (CIM Real Estate Finance Trust), the securities attorneys at the White Law Group may be able to help you.
 For a free consultation with a securities attorney, please call the offices at 888-637-5510.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.

 The Financial Industry Regulatory Authority (FINRA) provides an arbitration forum for investors to resolve disputes.
 The White Law Group represents investors in FINRA arbitration claims throughout the country.
 Visit the firm’s homepage to learn more about the firm’s representation of investors.